Diplomacy: Theory and Practice, 6th ed. – Online updating by chapter

 ‘This book remains the best introduction to the subject, ’ Alan Henrikson (Director of Diplomatic Studies, The Fletcher School of Law and Diplomacy)

 ‘Berridge is the leading authority on contemporary diplomatic practice,’ Laurence E. Pope (former US ambassador and senior official at the Department of State)

 ‘Berridge’s study of diplomacy is the standard text on the subject – succinct yet substantial in content, lucid in style,’ John W. Young (Professor of International History at the University of Nottingham)

-As advertised on p. xiv of the book, I am updating its text on this site as regularly as possible, with a separate page dedicated to each chapter.
-Among other things, I am adding further reflections and details of recent developments on the subject in question, as well as providing links to relevant Internet sites and new references.
+As advertised in the book’s prelims, I am updating its text on this site as regularly as possible, with a separate page dedicated to each chapter.
+Among other things, I am using them to make corrections, add further reflections and details of recent developments, and provide links to relevant Internet sites and new references.
 Where I give no source in support of some comment on recent events it can be assumed that it is based on contemporary press reports available on the Internet, although more and more recent ones are facing paywalls (The Guardian is a notable exception).
 If any links mentioned on these pages subsequently expire or move to a different address, I would be most grateful to be informed because I cannot always be checking them.

 Chapter 1: The Foreign Ministry

 Chapter 5: Packaging Agreements